karan2808/Cpp-Data-Structures-and-Algorithms/Stack/README.md

 7. Stack Using Queue: Implementation of a stack using a single queue.

 8. Next Greater Element 1: For given integer arrays nums1 and nums2, where nums1 is the subset of nums2, the objective is to find the next greater element for every element in nums1, in nums2.

+9. Decode String: Given an encoded string, the objective is to decode it.
+The encoding rule is k[encoded_string], where the encoded_sting inside the brackets is repeated k times.